rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 true.

 (`n1` is a parent, `n2` is a leaf) =>
-Both sets are disjoint.
+Both sets are obviously disjoint.
 However, the empty inner set of `n2` is also a strict subset of the non-empty inner set of `n1`.
 Because of that, (A ex-or B) does not apply.
-(Note that `n2`'s empty inner set is always a strict subset of `n1`'s inner set.
-That is, whether `n1` is an ancestor of `n2` or not).
+(Note that `n2`'s empty inner set is a strict subset of `n1`'s inner set, whether `n1` is an ancestor of `n2` or not).

 **CLARIFICATION**
 The set of inner sets is not guaranteed to have a non-empty root set.
 (=> the set of inner sets is no simple hierarchy).

-That is because a node tree that has only one root node will result in a set of inner sets that only holds the empty set as its only element.
-Which is because in that case, the root node is by definition also a leaf node.
+That is because a node tree that has only one root node (i.e. also a leaf) will result in a set of inner sets that only holds the empty set as its only element.

 **CLARIFICATION**
 The CSS of each inner set is not guaranteed to hold one node only.